fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### Frontend integration tests

 In the previous part of the course material, we wrote integration tests for the backend that tested its logic and connected the database through the API provided by the backend.
-When writing these tests, we made the conscious decision not to write unit tests, as the code for that backend is fairly simple, and it is likely that bugs in our application occur in more complicated scenarios than integration tests are well suited for.
+When writing these tests, we made the conscious decision not to write unit tests, as the code for that backend is fairly simple, and it is likely that bugs in our application occur in more complicated scenarios than unit tests are well suited for.

 So far all of our tests for the frontend have been unit tests that have validated the correct functioning of individual components.
 Unit testing is useful at times, but even a comprehensive suite of unit tests is not enough to validate that the application works as a whole.